 So, there are 1,000+ SurfEasy VPN servers in 28 different countries.
 That’s not a bad number, but VPN providers with a lot fewer servers have managed to get more out of them.
 For example, PrivateVPN has around 100 servers (albeit in 56 locations), yet the connection speeds with this lightweight VPN are significantly more impressive than with SurfEasy VPN.
 Let’s have a look at how well SurfEasy VPN does with various server locations.
 We did our test from Europe, with a no-VPN speed of 256 Mbps and compared it where applicable with our initial tests from mid-2018.

 How to download and install it

-In order to get to the SurfEasy VPN download, first, you’ll have to go to their website and create an account using your email.
+To download SurfEasy VPN, you’ll have to go to their website and create an account using your email.
 In the process, you will choose a pricing plan and enter your payment details (if applicable).
-Once you’ve logged into the site, you can choose your platform and download the relevant app.
-SurfEasy has custom apps for Windows, Mac (2 of them, weirdly), iOS, Android, Amazon Phone, and browser extensions for Chrome/Opera.
+Once you’ve logged into the site, you can select your platform and download the relevant app.
+SurfEasy has custom apps for Windows, Mac (2 of them, weirdly), iOS, Android, and Amazon Phone.
+It also offers browser extensions for Chrome and Opera.

 Installing SurfEasy is much the same as installing any other piece of software (depending on the platform).
 If you need help, you’ll find Getting Started guides on their page.
 Alternatively, you can get in touch with support by submitting a ticket, writing an email or picking up the phone (9am-5pm EST).